Umbaji/NMTMD/README.md

 # NMTMD (NMT-Melinda-Dataset)
-Official repository for the Opensource Text dataset for NMT for local languages in West Africa (EWE Corpus) and implement the Yodi model after hand.
+Official repository for the Opensource Text dataset for NMT for local languages in West Africa (EWE Corpus) and implement the Yodi model afterward.

 Note: This repository will evolve into the official repository for the Yodi model, once the necessary data is gathered.